-You can make this vegetarian Bolognese in the Instant Pot or on the stove.
+You can make this bolognese recipe in the Instant Pot or on the stove.
 Instructions for both are in the recipe.
-The only difference is that you save 30-40 minutes or so by using the Instant Pot.
+The only difference is that you save 30-40 minutes or so – the magic of the Instant Pot.

 Nevertheless, this vegetarian Bolognese is a thick, rich, savory meatless ground beef sauce that would fool most meat eaters I think.
 It’s that close.
 And it tastes great.

-- Purists may snub their noses, but the rest of us are thrilled to serve the same meatless pasta meal to meat eaters and vegetarians alike at the same time.
-I don’t know about you, but for me, this is a big deal.
+Purists may snub their noses, but the rest of us are thrilled to serve the same meatless pasta recipe to meat eaters and vegetarians alike at the same time.
+For me, this is a big deal.
 For over 20 years, I have had to make my vegetarian daughter a separate vegetarian meal 🙁 With this recipe, I don’t!

-- The vegetarian Bolognese sauce on pasta tastes just like the meat sauce on spaghetti I grew up with.
+The vegetarian spaghetti Bolognese tastes just like the homemade spaghetti meat sauce on pasta I grew up with.
 Totally satisfying to meat lovers like me and my husband.
 But totally plant-based to satisfy vegetarians or vegans too.
 (And me because I’m trying to cut back on meat).